elbywan/hyperactiv/README.md

         this.b = 2

         const _this = observe(this)
-        // Bind computed functions to the instance.

-        this.doSum = computed(this.doSum.bind(_this))
+        // Bind computed functions to the observed instance. this.doSum = computed(this.doSum.bind(_this))

         // Return an observed instance.